College of Education - Certificate of Graduate Study (COGS) in English as a Second Language (ESL)

 I’m an undergraduate.
 Is there an option for me?

-Undergraduate students use the senior privilege to register for 3 credits of graduate coursework per semester (not to exceed a total of 6 credits) when they have accumulated at least 90 credits with a cumulative grade point average of 3.0 or above.
-Student must also have permission from their academic advisor and fill out the Undergraduate Request to take a Graduate Course form, available here.
+Undergraduate students may use the senior privilege option to register for 3 credits of graduate coursework per semester (not to exceed a total of 6 credits total) when they have accumulated at least 90 credits with a cumulative grade point average of 3.0 or above.
+Students must also have permission from their academic advisor and fill out the Undergraduate Request to take a Graduate Course form, available here.

 Is a Praxis test required for certification?

-No, there is no Praxis exam requirement, but for NJ ESL certification, and for program admission, candidates are required to pass the Oral Proficiency Interview (OPI) and Writing Proficiency Test (WPT) in English.
-These tests are administered by Language Testing International, but can be proctored at the Camden campus.
-For more information on the tests, click Here.
-If you would prefer to seek out your own proctor (this can be done at a K-12 school setting), further information on the testing through LTI is available here.
+No, for New Jersey licensing, there is no Praxis exam requirement for either the ESL or BE program.
+However, candidates are required to pass the Oral Proficiency Interview (OPI) and Writing Proficiency Test (WPT) in English for ESL.
+For Bilingual/Bicultural endorsement, candidates must take the OPI and WPT in English and in the language of instruction (e.g., Spanish, Portugese, etc.).
+These tests are administered by Language Testing International.
+You may choose to seek out your own proctor (this can be done at a K-12 school setting).
+Further information on the testing through LTI is available here.

 What if I do not want to work in K-12 settings?